Labelled Well Quasi Ordered Classes of Bounded Linear Clique-Width: Introduction

 \begin{conjecture}[Pouzet 2] A class of graphs is well-quasi-ordered by the induced subgraph relation with vertices labelled using a well-quasi-ordered set of labels if and only if it is well-quasi-ordered by the induced subgraph relation when the vertices are labelled with at most $k$ labels, for any choice of $k \in \Nat$. \end{conjecture}

-In 2010, Daligault Rao and Thomass\'e \cite{DRT10} characterized which monoids of so-called \emph{relabel functions} give rise to classes of graphs that are well-quasi-ordered by the induced subgraph relation with two labels \cite[Theorem 3]{DRT10}.
-For such classes, both Pouzet conjectures were confirmed \cite[page 4]{DRT10}.
-The model employed to represent the graphs was the one of $\mathsf{NCL}$-width introduced by \cite{WANKE94}, and is a parameter that is equivalent (with respect to unboundedness) to the clique-width of a class of graph \cite{COJOGR93}.

-The paper \cite{DRT10} conjectured that hereditary $2$-well-quasi-ordered classes of graphs are all of bounded clique width \cite[Conjecture 5, p.\ 13]{DRT10}.
-But this would not provide a positive answer to the Pouzet conjecture, as the characterization of \cite{DRT10} cannot be applied on a single class of bounded clique-width.
-In the meantime, several other conjectures already have been disproved, for instance that being ``simply'' well-quasi-ordered implies having bounded clique width \cite{LRZ16}.
-Other attempts at characterizing labelled-wqo classes of graphs in specific instances have been made for instance by \cite{DLP17,POZA22}.
-But these results are often leveraging deep understanding of the structure of the classes of graphs under consideration, and are not easily generalizable.
+In 2010, Daligault Rao and Thomass\'e characterized which monoids of so-called \emph{relabel functions} give rise to classes of graphs that are well-quasi-ordered by the induced subgraph relation with two labels \cite[Theorem 3]{DRT10}.
+For such classes constructed using \emph{relabel functions}, both Pouzet conjectures were confirmed \cite[page 4]{DRT10}.
+The choice of representing graphs using relabel functions is motivated by the fact that they provide an (asymptotic) equivalent characterization of classes of graphs of bounded clique-width called $\mathsf{NLC}$-width \cite{WANKE94,COJOGR93}.
+Because of this connection, it was also conjectured that hereditary $2$-well-quasi-ordered classes of graphs are all of bounded clique width \cite[Conjecture 5, p.\ 13]{DRT10}.
+However, this would not provide a positive answer to either of Pouzet's conjectures, as the characterization of \cite{DRT10} cannot be applied on a single class of bounded clique-width.
+In the meantime, some of their other conjectures already have been disproved: for instance, being ``simply'' well-quasi-ordered does not imply having bounded clique width \cite{LRZ16}.
+Other attempts at characterizing classes of graphs that are well-quasi-ordered for the induced subgraph relation with labels have been made \cite{DLP17,POZA22}, but these results are often leveraging deep understanding of the structure of the classes of graphs under consideration, and are not easily generalizable.

-\subparagraph*{Contributions} Instead of trying to characterize classes of graphs that are well-quasi-ordered by the induced subgraph relation in full generality, provide an \emph{algorithm} that inputs a class of graphs of bounded linear clique-width (given as an $\MSO$ interpretation) and decide whether it is well-quasi-ordered by the induced subgraph relation when the vertices are labelled.
+\subparagraph*{Contributions} Instead of trying to characterize classes of graphs that are well-quasi-ordered by the induced subgraph relation in full generality, we provide an \emph{algorithm} that inputs a class of graphs of bounded linear clique-width (given as an $\MSO$ interpretation) and decide whether it is well-quasi-ordered by the induced subgraph relation when the vertices are labelled using $k \geq 2$ labels.